You are here

 Lilac Borer Forecast

 Lilac borer is a clear-wing moth that can damage lilac, ash, and privet trees and shrubs by burrowing into the heartwood.
-In southern states, the window for treating trees for this pest is now approaching.
+You can help to validate these maps by observing lilac borer life cycle stages using Nature's Notebook.

 Pheno Forecast maps show when management actions should be taken for key pest species.
 These maps are updated daily and are available 6 days in the future.